How to Freeze Pineapple

-I took advantage of the sale at Fred Meyer and picked up 6 fresh pineapple.
+I took advantage of a sale and picked up 6 fresh pineapples!
 Now, my family is big on fresh fruit (it’s probably more than 50% of our grocery budget), but still, 6 pineapple is a lot of paradise to consume in just a few days.
 So I decided to freeze it to use in homemade frozen yogurt and smoothies.
 And just a side note…I like to use frozen fruit in smoothies so I don’t have to add ice to my smoothies.
 The fruit IS the ice.

 Freezing pineapple is super easy and it tastes delicious when you are ready to eat it again.
 You can even munch on frozen wedges as a healthy summer snack.
 So here’s how I did it.
 Oh, and by the way, you can do this with strawberries and other fruits too..

 Select a ripe pineappe, preferably one that you can actually smell the sweetness when the fruit is whole.

 Cut the top, bottom and peel off.
 I used a standard chef’s knife.
 Or you can use this awesome Pineapple Corer!

 Cut the core out of the pineapple and cut into slices and then chunks.

 Place the chunks on a dry cookie sheet and put in the freezer for the better part of a day (I like lining mine with these silicone mats) .